pallebone/StrictBlockPAllebone/README.md

 Ip's captured by my own setup to avoid off the shelf products that might be fingerprinted by malicious actors.

 # StrictBlockPAllebone
-Manually curated IP Blocklist.
-Recommended only to update your firewalls weekly with this list.
+Manually curated IP Blocklist of malicios IP's captured that scan/attempt to connect to services.
+Recommended to update your firewalls weekly with this list.
 Please read how to use before implementing.
 Anyone can use.

 ##### Quick Setup lists: